rhesusminus/putts.io/README.md

 ## putts.io-client
 React & Redux app that is going to be a Progressive Web App at some point of it's lifecycle.
+And for now it's "mobile only"-app.
+We'll see if we need to refactor it to be more responsive ie. tablet, desktop, etc.

 ### development
 Basic stuff. `git clone`, `yarn install`, etc.